-Assumed offering price per share Historical net tangible book value (deficit) per share as of September 30, 2017 \$ (5.38) Increase in pro forma net tangible book value per share attributable to investors from the October Financing \$ 3.92 Pro forma as adjusted net tangible book value (deficit) per share as of September 30, 2017 \$ (1.46) Increase in net tangible book value per share attributable to investors purchasing in this offering Pro forma as adjusted net tangible book value per share after this offering Dilution per share to investors purchasing in this offering \$
+Assumed offering price per share \$2.96 Historical net tangible book value (deficit) per share as of September 30, 2017 \$(5.38) Increase in pro forma net tangible book value per share attributable to investors from the October Financing \$ 3.92 Pro forma as adjusted net tangible book value (deficit) per share as of September 30, 2017 \$(1.46) Increase in net tangible book value per share attributable to investors purchasing in this offering \$ 2.40 Pro forma as adjusted net tangible book value per share after this offering Dilution per share to investors purchasing in this offering \$0.95 \$2.01

-The following table summarizes, on the pro forma basis described above as of September 30, 2017, the differences between the number of shares of common stock purchased from us, the total consideration paid and the average price per share paid by existing stockholders and by investors purchasing in this offering at an assumed offering price of \$3.35 per share, before deducting the underwriting discount and estimated offering expenses payable by us.
+The following table summarizes, on the pro forma basis described above as of September 30, 2017, the differences between the number of shares of common stock purchased from us, the total consideration paid and the average price per share paid by existing stockholders and by investors purchasing in this offering at an assumed offering price of \$2.96 per share, before deducting the underwriting discount and estimated offering expenses payable by us.

-Shares Purc hased Total Consider ration verage ice Per

-Number Percent Amount Percent S Share

-Existing stockholders before this offering 10,117,001 % \$ 395,838,640 % \$ 39.13

-Investors purchasing in this offering \$

-Total 100.0% \$ 100.0% \$
+Shares Purc Shares Purchased Total Consideration Number Percent Amount Percent Price Per Share Existing stockholders before this offering 10,117,001 42.8% \$395,838,640 90.8% \$ 39.13 Investors purchasing in this offering 13,513,514 57.2 40,000,001 9.2 \$ 2.96 Total 23,630,515 100.0% \$435,838,641 100.0% \$ 18.44

-A \$0.50 increase or decrease in the offering price of \$3.35 per share would increase or decrease our pro forma net tangible book value per share by \$ and the dilution per share to new investors in this offering by \$ , assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same.
-An increase or decrease of 1,000,000 shares in the number of shares of common stock offered by us at the assumed public offering price would increase or decrease our pro forma net tangible book value per share after this offering by \$ per share and the dilution per share to new investors in this offering by \$ .
+A \$0.50 increase or decrease in the offering price of \$2.96 per share would increase or decrease our pro forma net tangible book value per share by \$1.21 and the dilution per share to new investors in this offering by \$2.25, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same.
+An increase or decrease of 1,000,000 shares in the number of shares of common stock offered by us at the assumed public offering price would increase or decrease our pro forma net tangible book value per share after this offering by \$0.07 per share and the dilution per share to new investors in this offering by \$0.07.

 Except as otherwise indicated, the discussion and tables above assume no exercise of the underwriters' option to purchase additional shares and no exercise of any outstanding options or warrants.
-If the underwriters exercise their option to purchase additional shares in full, the number of shares of common stock held by existing stockholders will be reduced to % of the total number of shares of common stock to be outstanding upon consummation of this offering, and the number of shares of common stock to be outstanding upon consummation of this offering.
+If the underwriters exercise their option to purchase additional shares in full, the number of shares of common stock held by existing stockholders will be reduced to 39.4% of the total number of shares of common stock to be outstanding upon consummation of this offering, and the number of shares of common stock held by investors purchasing in this offering will be increased to 15,540,541 shares or 60.6% of the total number of shares of common stock to be outstanding upon consummation of this offering.